larecipe/larecipe-docs/custom-views.md

 <a name="nav"></a>
 ## Navigation Bar

-The `nav.blade.php` file contians the code for the navigation bar.
-If you want to make a change, for example, removing the github button.
-This is the place to do that.
+The `nav.blade.php` file contains the code for the navigation bar.
+If you want to make a change, for example removing the github button, this is the place to do that.

 <a name="sidebar"></a>
 ## Sidebar